 The Power of Routine and Why It Works

+Routine is boring.
 We use the word “routine” as a indicator of dullness.
 Of the opposite of excellence.
 And that's a shame.
 Because routine works.
 Routine sets apart successful people from the unwashed masses.
 And why does it work so well?
 Well…

 - Routine removes decision fatigue: Studies show that the more decisions we have to make, the worse they get as they day wears on.
 Think of your mind like a gas tank.
 With each decision you make, you use more fuel.
 So if you use all of that decision power deciding what to do when you wake up, what to eat, and how to structure your day, the decision-making fuel you have left for the important decisions you must make is nil.